Avnet/M14A2AGTTS_Example/README.md

 # Build Application
 1. Build the program by executing **'mbed compile -m K64F -t GCC_ARM'**

+2. When building the tests, it is possible to enable varying amounts of debug information to be output by the Network driver.
+These settings are located in the 'wnc_config.json' file that is included in the project.
+    The initial setting is to enable or disable WNC Debug output by setting 'wnc_debug' to 'true' or by leaving it blank (disable debug output).
+The amount of debug information output is controlled by the ‘wnc_debug_setting’.
+The values for this flag enabled levels from basic socket level debug, to low-level driver interactions.
+The current default settings are wnc_debug = true, and wnd_debug_setting=4 (basic socket level debug).

-2. Verify operation of the base project program by executing it on the target hardware.
+3. Verify operation of the base project program by executing it on the target hardware.
 Verify the program executes correctly by opening a minicom window (115200-N81) and observing the program output.
 This program sends a sequence of commands to httpbin.org and should resemble: